giacomelli/Giacomelli.Unity.EditorToolbox/README.md

 ![](docs/screenshots/MissingMonoScript.png)

 The tool "Missing scripts resolver" was created to try to solve this problem.
-It search for prefabs that has missing scripts and fix them.
+It searchs for prefabs with "missing scripts" problem and fix them.

 --------